sureiii/computing-work/story.md

 But how could I, he has everything I want in a guy.
 The fact that I cannot get him makes me like him even more.
 Why am I reacting this way?
-I should probably tell Jessica that Jackson likes her
+I should probably tell Jessica that Jackson likes her.

+*Jackson POV*

+She is so focused, the way she scrunches her eyes as she thinks of ideas for our project, and her tiny giggles whenever I crack a lame joke.
+All those traits just maker her seem... *perfect*